socomsystems/documentation/developer_manual/app/backgroundjobs.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 Often there is a need to run background jobs.
-For example there are Background jobs in Nextcloud that send out the activity emails.
+For example there are Background jobs in cyfrSpaces that send out the activity emails.
 Or expire the trashbin.

 Types of background jobs
 ------------------------
-Nextcloud by default offers you two types of background jobs.
+cyfrSpaces by default offers you two types of background jobs.
 The ``\OCP\BackgroundJob\QueuedJob`` and ```\OCP\BackgroundJob\TimedJob``.

 The ``QueuedJob`` is for one time jobs.
 This can for example be triggered by inserting